 We are building our PREDATOR platform to generate a pipeline of innovative therapeutics that cover a diversity of immune stimulating mechanisms with the potential to address significant unmet medical need in cancer.
+We are also expanding our platform capabilities to other therapeutic areas including inflammatory diseases.
 Our PREDATOR platform consists of our protein engineering technologies and our know-how, which we use to generate INDUKINE molecules with multiple functional domains rationally engineered into a single protein to achieve the desired pharmaceutical profile.
 Each of our lead INDUKINE molecules consists of four components: a cytokine, an inactivation domain, a half-life extension domain and a proprietary protease-cleavable linker.
 Our INDUKINE molecules contain cytokines that mediate pro-inflammatory, anti-cancer mechanisms within the TME, with full potency and functionality observed in preclinical studies.
 The inactivation domain physically blocks the cytokine portion of the INDUKINE molecule in non-tumor tissue throughout the body, or the periphery, preventing it from binding to its receptor until it is cleaved and thereby activated in the TME.
-We engineer the half-life extension domain to overcome the short half-lives of cytokines in vivo, which typically range from a few minutes to a few hours.
-The half-life extension domain is removed and the cytokine is released to activate immune cells.
-We select the proprietary protease-cleavable linker to enable conditional activation of the cytokine portion of the INDUKINE molecule prior of the INDUKINE molecule within tumor tissue.
+The half-life extension domain enables high cytokine is released to activate immune cells.
+We select the proprietary protease-cleavable linker to enable conditional release of the cytokine portion of the INDUKINE molecule within tumor tissue.
 This selection is based on our extensive screening in preclinical studies to identify protease-cleavable linkers that are efficiently cleaved by a broad array of human tumor tissues with minimal cleavage in non-tumor tissues.